 Rule 5: The Champion of each division will compete for Grand Champion.
 The Reserve from the Champions division will then be considered for Reserve Grand Champion.

 Rule 6: Exhibitors not eligible for the Youth Show Auction may offer their project for sale by submitting an 8” x 10” card stating “FOR SALE” and a price for the project.
 Parent’s permission is required by signature.
-Any items not slated for auction must be removed from the premises no later than 6:00 pm on the Friday of the show/judging
+Any items not slated for auction must be removed from the premises no later than 6:00 pm on the Friday of the show/judging.

 Rule 7: Each exhibitor must bring a 3” x 5” index card with their name, club name, and name of article made for each entry submitted.
 It must be neatly printed or typed to be displayed on the item after judging.